 What equipment you need to capture snowflakes

-First of all, of course you need a DSLR camera.
+First of all, of course, you need a DSLR camera.
 There are ways you can use a regular compact camera to capture snowflakes, but a DSLR works best in this endeavor.

 If we refer to lightning, a good solution is a ring flash or an off-camera flash so you can adjust the angle of lightning, giving you a lot more options when shooting.
-If you choose to use the flash, consider using a lower ISO, a fast shutter speed and an aperture under F/11 to avoid blurring.
+If you choose to use the flash, consider using a lower ISO, a fast shutter speed, and an aperture under F/11 to avoid blurring.
 If you will not use a flash, consider increasing the ISO and ensure a wider angle setting.
 (You may also want to check another blog post Understanding exposure)

-You may consider to use macro bellows
+You may consider using macro bellows

 Before we go further, you must first understand a little bit about them.